 EDMT is a team of professionals dedicated to the treatment and care of eating disorders and body image concerns.
 Medical Providers, Dietitians, Therapists and Psychiatrists from Student Health Services and Counseling & Psychological Services have joined together to help you.
 To get started, see one of the medical providers at the Health Center, or a Counselor at Counseling and Psychological Services.
 They will refer you to the EDMT team if you can benefit from that approach.

-Located within the Dental Clinic waiting area, the Relaxation Station is an opportunity to use an online application to assist in developing increased relaxation.
+There are two stations located within the Health Center: Dental Clinic waiting area and Immunizations.
+The Relaxation Station is an opportunity to use an online application to assist in developing increased relaxation.
 This is a walk-in FREE service and is available to all students during regular business hours.
 For more information on the Relaxation Stations, visit www.whps.sdes.ucf.edu.

 Students, faculty and staff have the opportunity for discounted massage therapy services performed by a licensed massage therapist.
-Massage offices are located within the AOD office, by entering the back entrance of the Counseling Center.
+Massage offices are located within the Health Center, on the 2nd floor.
 Appointments are required, 407-823-2701.
 We accept cash or checks only.
 Services include:

 |Length||Swedish / Regular||Deep Tissue||Hot Stone||Hot Stone & Deep Tissue|